engeir/fys3002-isr-task/exercise_fys3002_soln.md

 > What is the physical interpretation of $\chi$ in eq.\ (3)?

 Equation (3) is what is given in FH (4.35).
 The parameter $\chi$ describe the susceptibility of the medium, that is, the electron population and the ion population in the plasma.
-In this context the susceptibility is a scalar and its value describe how prone the medium is of being magnetized by an external magnetic field, as such, we get information about the long term behaviour of the plasma through the susceptibility function.
+When we have no magnetic field the susceptibility is a scalar while as a magnetic field is introduced the susceptibility is a tensor.
+However, only motion parallel to the applied force represents work done on the system, so if the force is in the $z$ direction we need only one component of the tensor.
+The value of $\chi$ describe how prone the medium is of being magnetized by an external magnetic field, as such, we get information about the long term behaviour of the plasma through the susceptibility function.
+The $\chi$ functions incorporate the effects of the Coulomb interactions.

 ### Task 2 {-}
 > Explain what the term $f_{\alpha, 1}$ in eq.\ (2) describe.